-If any of those situations happens once or twice, they might be forgiven.
-However, if there’s a longer pattern of that type of behavior, their personal honor is at stake.
+If any of those situations happen once or twice, they might be forgiven.
+However, if there’s a long pattern of that type of behavior, their personal honor is at stake.
 Friends and acquaintances quickly learn that they can’t be trusted to keep their word, and they don’t respect others.

 Reasons to Act Honorably

 Honoring your word is more than simply doing what you say you’ll do because your actions actually say more than words ever will.
 Acting in an honorable manner is something that can help make and keep friends.
 It also affects your position with your company in a positive way.